mrotaru/data/javascript-prototypes/index.md

 traverse the prototype chain and return the first one found, or `undefined`, whereas the algorithm for setting such properties is more complex, calling the first found setter and preventing the shadowing of read-only properties.

-## Comments on the OO Paradigm in JavaScript

-Jeremy Kyle argues that the OO paradigm is not well suited for the dynamic nature of JavaScript, and prefers linking objects directly.
-I agree, but I think it is a lost cause - the overwhelming majority of developers use OO, either with `class` or by adding stuff to function object prototypes.
-However, whether you prefer OO or linking objects directly, the prototype chain is essential, as `class` is mostly just syntactic sugar on top of the prototype mechanism.